 RELIEF is a development project funded by the European Commission under the Horizon 2020 program.
-The project will start in February 2016 and will run for 36 months.
+The project started in February 2016 and will run for 46 months.

 The new technologies and solutions are sought by using a Pre-Commercial Procurement (PCP) process.
 Pre-Commercial Procurement is a method for procuring R&D services, or of the result of R&D services, with the purpose of developing a new product or solution.
 A PCP trajectory typically consists of three phases: concept/solution design, prototype development and pilot phase (development of first pre-products on a small scale that are tested in the field).